Refreshments, exhibition viewing and networking.

 Gareth has worked at Cartrefi Conwy for 6 years where he currently leads delivering strategic projects alongside the senior leadership team.
 He is also Chair of the CIH Housing Futures Cymru panel and a member of the UK-wide CIH Futures board.
 He is driven by always looking to improve the way we do things and ultimately make a difference for the people he works with.

-As the use of temporary accommodation continue to rise in Wales so does the cost to local authorities in providing this accommodation due in part to a reliance on the private sector to provide this accommodation.
-We will need to continue to use temporary accommodation in the short to medium term so how can we do this is a finically sustainable way?
+As the use of temporary accommodation continue to rise in Wales, so does the cost to local authorities due in part to a reliance on the private sector to provide this accommodation.
+We will need to continue to use temporary accommodation in the short to medium term, so how can we do this in a finically sustainable way?

 Breakout three - The financial landscape: Innovation in temporary accommodation